taritter/Flask-App-SignIn-Register/README.md

 ## CSS

-I have only css file that styles my website
+I have only one css file that styles my website

 # Running my program